msample/logfu/README.md

 ```
 ChangeToMode changes to the given mode index.
 Does nothing if already in that
 mode unless force is true.

+Use this with force==true after first creating a Config to initialize the first
+mode you want.

 #### func (*Config) HomeMode